 I’ve been described as having a sweet tooth (or having only sweet teeth…) so when Lisbon, Portugal was introduced as the city with a sweet tooth, I had a feeling that we would get along.
-And when I met locals who are kind, laid-back, and welcoming, that feeling became fact.
+And when I met locals who are kind, laid-back, and welcoming, that feeling became a fact.
 It’s easy to travel Lisbon on a budget, and this city quickly became one of my favorite spots in Europe!

-The most popular pastry, by far, are the pastéis de nata, creamy egg custard tarts in a flaky crust which is available in every pastelaria around the city.
+The most popular pastry, by far, is the pastéis de nata, creamy egg custard tarts in a flaky crust which is available in every pastelaria around the city.
 Although they’re similar everywhere you buy them, thousands make the trek to Belém each day to enjoy the original Pastéis de Belém.
 Created prior to the 18th century by Catholic monks, the recipe is now only known by three people and the custard is created fresh each morning in the ‘secret room.’

 This may be considered blasphemy to those who love Pastéis de Belém, but I prefer the pastel de nata at Confectionaria Nacional because they are sweeter and have less of an egg taste.
 They also have rows upon rows of almond cookies and pastries.. so I was sold!